 If adults receive a diagnosis of ADHD they will be given a number of treatment options.
 If a decision is made to start medication at the time of the assessment, we will arrange a follow-up appointment one month later.
 If a decision is made to start medication at a later date, another appointment may be required prior to issuing a prescription.
 If your GP is able to share your care with us once medication is stabilised, the frequency of further follow-up appointments will depend upon the complexity of each individual case.

 Cost of a follow-up appointment £225 – £250

 We appreciate that some patients may already have a diagnosis of ADHD but would like to visit the clinic for a second opinion or advice regarding management/medication.
 In these cases we would attempt to gather as much information as possible from your GP or consultant and offer a longer appointment in order to thoroughly review all of the information before offering advice.

 Please be aware that if there is insufficient evidence of a previous diagnosis, we may recommend a full assessment is carried out.

 QB Check is a computerised assessment lasting 15-20 minutes and is an aid to the diagnosis of ADHD.
-The child is asked to respond as quickly and accurately as possible to certain shapes appearing on a computer screen by pressing the spacebar on a computer keyboard.
+The participant is asked to respond as quickly and accurately as possible to certain shapes appearing on a computer screen by pressing the space bar on a computer keyboard.
 As they perform the task, a camera located above the computer screen records their activity during the assessment.

 The assessment is able to record movement, rating levels of hyperactivity, as well as readings which give an indication of the degree of inattention and impulsivity.
 It has been shown to be a very accurate assessment for ADHD when used in addition to the clinical interview and can also be used to assess response to treatment.